 The dog owners need to understand that their furry companion requires some time to get used to the new environment.
 Some dogs get comfortable within a few days of moving whereas some dogs require a little extra time to adjust to a new environment so the dog owner needs to have some patience while dealing with their furry companion.

 Keep your dog safe

 The dog owner should ensure his dog’s safety.
 Moving to a new place can freak them out, and they may also try to hide away.
-All you need to do is keep them in a safe and secure place and also ensure that he is wearing an identification tag so that he doesn’t get lost in the new environment.
+All you need to do is keep your dog safe and secure by ensuring that he is wearing an identification tag so that he doesn’t get lost in the new environment.
 Also, don’t forget to update the stats of his identification tag.